 We believe that photographs validate children's experiences and achievements and are a valuable way of recording milestones in a child's life.
-Parental permission for the different ways in which we use photographs is gained as part of the initial registration.
-We take a mixture of photos that reflect the preschool environment, sometimes this will be when children are engrossed in an activity either on their own or with their peers.
+Parental permission for the different ways in which we use photographs is gained as part of the initial registration at John Wilkinson Primary school and nursery.
+We take a mixture of photos that reflect the settings/environment, sometimes this will be when children are engrossed in an activity either on their own or with their peers.
 To safeguard children and adults and to maintain privacy, cameras are not to be used during intimate care situations by adults or children.